 The SPT region is also experiencing population ageing.
-The proportion of the population aged 60 years and over is projected to increase from 24% to 30%, or approximately 130,000 people, by 2041.23 The region is also ethnically diverse with about one in every 15 residents are Black or Minority Ethnicities.24
+The proportion of the population aged 60 years and over is projected to increase from 24% to 30% by 2041 - an additional 130,000 older people.
+About 5% of the regional population was black or ethnic minority in 2011 while around one in five to one in six Glasgow residents were black or ethnic minority in 2019.